charles-so/Access-to-SharePoint-CRM-Migration/Sprint 2/Stories.md

 **Acceptance Criteria**
 * The CRM user interface should be available on SharePoint.
-* Employees should be able to access the CRM on Sharepoint with ease, with minimal steps required.
+* Employees should be able to access the CRM on Sharepoint with ease and minimul steps (1 click access).

 **Tasks:**
 * Build a connection between the Power App and Sharepoint.
-* The group could leverage connectors such as the Microsoft Graph API, which can upload Power Apps directly to OneDrive.
+* The group could leverage connectors such as the Microsoft Graph API, which can upload Power Apps directly to SharePoint.